cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 After we've dumped the online files, you'll be able to play with other Wii U and Cemu players on Nintendo's official game servers.

-You will need to have a homebrewed Wii U running MochaCFW for this, as system access is required to retrieve game files.
+You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
 You can do this by following the instructions on [wiiu.hacks.guide](https://wiiu.hacks.guide/).
 Once you've completed the process, come back to this page and continue.

 As we will be connecting to real Nintendo servers, do not:
 - Use mods, cheats or hacks